-Single pipe oil supply (Fig. 7)
+Single pipe oil supply (Fig. 5)

 When, the bottom of the oil supply tank is above the burner, a single pipe gravity system can be used.
 The oil supply pipe must be connected to the suction port on the burner pump via the flexible hose.
+(Note: The burner on this boiler is set for a one pipe system).

-Two pipe oil supply (Fig. 8)
+Two pipe oil supply (Fig. 6)